 A particular strength of this SFB is the cutting-edge research infrastructure including high-resolution human MRI (at 7 Tesla), a super-ageing cohort, a molecular imaging PET-MR system, small-animal MRI, cellular network labelling and electrical, chemo- and optogenetic stimulation techniques.

 How to apply?

-Application deadline: 19th of March 2021.
+Application deadline is extended, please keep applying.
 The preferred starting date would ideally be May 1st, 2021 or earlier.
 To apply, please submit a single PDF file containing a full CV (incl. publication if available), personal statement (describing your personal qualifications, research interests and motivation for applying), contact information and academic certificates (Diploma/Master, Bachelor certificates), and a PDF copy of your Diploma/Master thesis.
-Please send your complete application or questions to Dr. Gabriel Ziegler (gabriel.ziegler(at)dzne.de, marco.taubert(at)ovgu.de).
+Please send your complete application using the online application portal.
+For questions, send an e-mail to Dr. Gabriel Ziegler (gabriel.ziegler(at)dzne.de, marco.taubert(at)ovgu.de).